entando/entando-docs/vuepress/docs/v6.3.2/tutorials/devops/installation/open-shift/openshift-install.md

  - See the included README file for more information on the following steps.

  ```
- curl -sfL https://github.com/entando-k8s/entando-helm-quickstart/archive/v6.3.0.tar.gz | tar xvz
+ curl -sfL https://github.com/entando-k8s/entando-helm-quickstart/archive/v6.3.2.tar.gz | tar xvz
  ```

 2. Change into the new directory
 ```
-cd entando-helm-quickstart-6.3.0
+cd entando-helm-quickstart-6.3.2
 ```
-3. Edit `values.yaml`in the root directory:
+3. Edit `sample-configmaps/entando-operator-config.yaml`
-   - Set `supportOpenshift: true`
    - If you're deploying to a managed cluster:
-      - Set `ENTANDO_DEFAULT_ROUTING_SUFFIX` to the default URL of applications deployed in your OpenShift cluster.
+      - Set `entando.default.routing.suffix` to the default URL of applications deployed in your OpenShift cluster.
 If you're unsure of this value, please check with your cluster administrator for this URL.
       - Entando will create applications using that default URL and relies on wildcard DNS resolution.
    - If you're using Minishift or CRC:
-      - Set `ENTANDO_DEFAULT_ROUTING_SUFFIX` to the value from `minishift ip` or `crc ip` plus `nip.io`.
-For example, `ENTANDO_DEFAULT_ROUTING_SUFFIX: 192.168.64.10.nip.io`
+      - Set `entando.default.routing.suffix` to the value from `minishift ip` or `crc ip` plus `nip.io`.
+For example, `entando.default.routing.suffix: 192.168.64.10.nip.io`
-   - See [Appendix B](#appendix-b-example-values-yaml-file-for-helm-quickstart) for an example values.yaml
 4. Create the Entando namespace:
 ```
 oc new-project entando